Guide

 - Closed source

 Pricing: custom (reported starts around $499/month).
-Best for: enterprise teams with an eng-ops budget who need 10+ engine coverage and do not care about cost or free-tier experimentation.
+Best for: enterprise teams with an eng-ops budget who need broad engine coverage and can justify internal adapter work.

 Full comparison: Foglift vs Profound →